 22. If the cardholder has agreed to automatic billing, Priority Pass membership will be automatically renewed if the cardholder does not cancel such membership, in writing, at least 30 days prior to the end of the membership.

 23. If the cardholder has agreed to standard billing, Priority Pass membership will expire if the cardholder does not inform Priority Pass that they wish to renew their membership in writing prior to the end of the membership.

 25. The Priority Pass group of companies reserves the right at any time in its sole discretion and without notice to revoke membership to Priority Pass or to terminate the Priority Pass programme.
-Where applicable a proportional refund of the annual fee/enrollment fee (whichever is applicable) will be made provided revocation has not been made because of fraud or misuse by the cardholder.
+Where applicable a proportional refund of the annual fee/enrolment fee (whichever is applicable) will be made provided revocation has not been made because of fraud or misuse by the cardholder.

-26. The cardholder agrees that s/he will defend and indemnify the Priority Pass group of companies, its directors, officers, employees and agents (collectively 'the indemnified parties') against and hold each indemnified party harmless from all liabilities, damages, losses, claims, suits, judgments, costs and expenses (including reasonable legal fees) for injury to or death of any person or damage to or destruction of any property arising out of the use of any lounge by the cardholder or any other person accompanying the cardholder, except that such indemnification shall not extend to acts of gross negligence or willful misconduct by the indemnified parties.
+26. The cardholder agrees that s/he will defend and indemnify the Priority Pass group of companies, its directors, officers, employees and agents (collectively 'the indemnified parties') against and hold each indemnified party harmless from all liabilities, damages, losses, claims, suits, judgments, costs and expenses (including reasonable legal fees) for injury to or death of any person or damage to or destruction of any property arising out of the use of any lounge by the cardholder or any other person accompanying the cardholder, except that such indemnification shall not extend to acts of gross negligence or wilful misconduct by the indemnified parties.

 27. Priority Pass makes no representations as to any income, use, excise or other tax liability of cardholders as a result of their Priority Pass membership.
 Cardholders are advised to check with their accountant or tax adviser for further information.
 The cardholder is solely responsible for any tax liability as a result of Priority Pass membership.